mozilla/PyHawk/README.rst

 Status
 ------

-This is under development, not ready for primetime.
+This is under development, ready for adventurous users.
 There doesn't appear to be a Python library for HAWK.
 Let me know if there is already a robust library.